18F/bug-bounty/project-instructions.md

 or acceptance of the bug.

 * __Communication__: Reporters expect updates on the issues they've reported.
-Usually nothing more at the beginning than "thanks we got it, expect a fix $whenever", and then "ok it's fixed!" at the end.
+Usually, nothing more at the beginning than "thanks we got it, expect a fix $whenever", and then "ok it's fixed!" at the end.
 If something changes while the vulnerability is still open, though, you should communicate that to the reporter.
 You may also have to communicate with customers, partners, and